gajus/eslint-plugin-jsdoc/.README/rules/require-description.md

     checked.
 Defaults to `true`.
 - `checkGetters` - A value indicating whether getters should be checked.
     Defaults to `true`.
-- `checkSetters` - A value indicating whether getters should be checked.
+- `checkSetters` - A value indicating whether setters should be checked.
     Defaults to `true`.

 |          |                                                                                                               |